ripplingsnake/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 Enjoy your new steamdeck aka ROG ALLY!!!!

-If you and ROG control as non steam game you can open in gamemaode and change your power preference

 optional install power tools in decky then go here and follow the instarutions for power control and tdp options